-To insert students in the main academic debates regarding Latin American social movements.
+To be introduced the main academic debates on Latin American social movements.

-To create insight in the ‘dialectical’ dynamic that typifies the relation between State and Social Movements.
+To comprehend the ‘dialectical’ dynamic that characterizes the relation between social movements and the State.

-To have an understanding of the key tensions that characterize the interaction between State and Social Movements.
+To comprehend the main tensions that define the interaction between social movements and the State.

-To be able to apply the knowledge gained in a case study.
+To be able to apply the gained knowledge to the analysis of a case study.

 Mode of instruction